abradbury/Pycom-GPS-Tracking-System/README.md

 ## Usage
 1. Using Visual Studio, install the Pymakr plugin
-2. Connect the pytrack with attached fipy to the computer
+2. Connect the pytrack with attached FiPy to the computer
 3. Open the code in Visual Studio
 4. Right click on one of the project files and click upload

+## Components
+* [Pycom FiPy](https://pycom.io/product/fipy/) (when the UK's IOT LTE network capability is ready, then a [Pycom GPy](https://pycom.io/product/gpy/) can be used instead, as it is cheaper)
+* [Pycom pytrack](https://pycom.io/product/pytrack/) (includes GNSS capabilities and an accelerometer)
+* Sigfox antenna
+* Cellular antenna
+* A case/box such as the [Pycase](https://pycom.io/product/pycase-clear/)
+* A "hard-wire kit" to connect the tracker to your car's fuse box, for example, [the Nextbase one](https://www.amazon.co.uk/Nextbase-Camera-Hard-Wire-Kit/dp/B00XHYSQAC) (but you would need a Micro USB to Mini USB converter/adapter as Nextbase DashCams have a Mini USB input, but Pycom boards have Micro USB)

+Total component cost: around £100

+Total monthly cost: £0

 ## Functionality
 ### GPS